eldon-chung/yate/README.md

 ## Planned Features:
 * Lots and lots of nice cursor movement and basic editing keybinds are missing for now.
 Including
   1. ~~`ctrl + left/right` should move the cursor by word boundaries rather than single characters.~~ Done!
-    1b. `ctrl + shift + left/right` should do the same thing but with selections.
+     1. ~~`ctrl + shift + left/right` should do the same thing but with selections.~~ Also done!
-  2. `ctrl + up/down` should scroll up or down by one line.
+  3. `ctrl + up/down` should scroll up or down by one line.
-  3. `ctrl + Enter` should add a newline to the current line, and move the cursor down to that line.
+  4. `ctrl + Enter` should add a newline to the current line, and move the cursor down to that line.
-  4. `ctrl + shift + Enter` should add a newline to the previous line, and move the cursor up to that line.
+  5. `ctrl + shift + Enter` should add a newline to the previous line, and move the cursor up to that line.
-  5. `alt + up/down` should swap the current line with the one above/below it.
+  6. `alt + up/down` should swap the current line with the one above/below it.

 * Keybinds for manipulating text like cutting/copying/pasting entire lines when the cursor is not in selection mode.